opalmedapps/.github/profile/README.md

 - **opal-db-management:** Opal's database utility used to manage revisions and data for the Opal legacy databases.
   Note: The current Opal database is managed using the Django framework in `opal-admin`.
 [Alembic, Python, MySQL]

-- **opal-rms:** The virtual waiting room to call patients to their appointment, and the staff-facing clinician web dashboard to manage patients with appointments.
+- **opal-rms:** The live clinician dashboards that may be used to manage patients according to set conditions.
+  Includes the Opal Virtual Waiting Room used by clinicians for waiting room management as well as the Clinician Dashboard that can be used for remote monitoring of patients who submit data (from wearables or questionnaires) via Opal.
-  Also provides web interfaces for the kiosk and TV screens.
+  Also provides web interfaces for kiosks and TV screens.
-  Note: this repository is PHP-based and contains the legacy version of ORMS.
+  Note: This repository is PHP-based and contains what is intended to become the legacy version of ORMS.
-  It is used for maintenance-only development and should not be used to develop any new features or functionality.
+  It should ideally not be used to develop any new features or functionality and will ultimately be migrated to `opal-admin`.
 [PHP, JavaScript, AngularJS]

 - **deploy-pie:** Copier template to deploy the Opal PIE.
   The Opal PIE is the Opal Patient Information Exchange, consisting of the Opal Listener, OpalAdmin, OpalAdmin Legacy, and all associated databases and scripts.